temporalio/edu-errstrat-java-code/demos/error-progagation/README.md

 # Error Propagation Demo

-This demo demonstrates the Temporal's ability to preserve stack traces across process and SDK language boundaries.
+This demo demonstrates Temporal's ability to preserve stack traces across process and SDK language boundaries.
 Temporal's use of a single Protobuf to represent failure makes preserving these easy.